Escrito por: Simon Difford

 Photography by: Simon Difford

 Tequila is a distilled spirit made from the cooked and fermented juice of the agave (pronounced ‘Uh-Gah-Vee’), a spiky Mexican plant which resembles a cactus.
-Traditionally the process is labour intensive and artisanal – and delightfully many tequila distilleries still operate this way.
-However, like in most industries, technology has both speeded up the tequila making process and made it less labour intensive.
+Traditionally the process is labour intensive and artisanal – and many tequila distilleries still operate this way.
+However, like in most industries, technology has both speeded up the tequila making process and made it less labour intensive

 Tequila is made from the agave, pronounced 'Uh-Gah-Vee'.
 A native plant to Mexico, its name originates from a Greek word meaning 'noble' or 'admirable'.
 In Mexico the plant is also sometimes referred to as 'Maguey' (pronounced 'mag-gay').